kellydunn/mumble/README.md

 make
 sudo make install
 ```
 This will place mumble in `/usr/bin`, so be sure to include that in your `$PATH`.
+In the future, I hope to add a `--prefix` option so that users may be able to configure their build path.

 # usage

-You can configure mumble to use the monomes and midi devices you so desire:
+You can configure mumble to use the monomes and midi devices you so desire by creating a `~/.mumble/config.yml` file:

 ```
 # in ~/.mumble/config.yml